DragonSenses/Curiosity/Rust/ch-3/ch03-01-variables-and-mutability.md

 2. **Illustrating Immutability:**
    - When a variable is immutable, its value cannot be changed after binding.
    - To demonstrate this, create a new project named "variables" in your projects directory using `cargo new variables`.
-   - Then, in your new *variables* directory, open *src/main.rs* and replace its code with the following code, which won’t compile just yet:
+   - Then, in your new *variables* directory, open *src/main.rs* and replace its code with the following code, which won't compile just yet:

 **Filename**: `src/main.rs`